 This course is designed to meet specific learning needs of students.
 Typically, such independent study projects focus on learning opportunities not otherwise offered in our college curriculum.
-The student must seek prior approval of an instructor willing to serve as faculty sponsor.
-The student then initiates a proposal describing, among other things, the number of hours to be spent on the study project, specific learning outcomes, and how evaluation is to be accomplished.
+The student must seek prior approval of an instructor willing to

 COMX298 INTERNSHIP